ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 of re-humanizing the delivery of prescription eyewear."

-Special Note: The emphasis herein with respect to the importance of Hands-on-the-Patient, in-place, and on-the-face, touch and feel delivery of ophthalmic services may seem somewhat overstated, but Patients who experience the results of such skilled service are known to make more referrals and give testimonials as to the improvement to their long-term visual comfort and frame wear-ability using words such as "significant," even "profound."
+SPECIAL NOTE: The emphasis herein with respect to the importance of Hands on the Patient, in-place, and on-the-face, touch and feel delivery of ophthalmic services may seem somewhat overstated, but Patients who experience the results of such skilled service are known to make more referrals and give testimonials as to the improvement to their long-term visual comfort and frame wearability using words such as "significant," even "profound."
 This level of personal service has the power to transform any Ophthalmic Consumer into a life-long Patron.
 And complaints, remakes and refunds are significantly reduced, as well.
-(Thought for today: Opticians exist for the purpose of SERVING people, NOT SELLING things.
-See ToServeIsToSucceed.com for an example.)
+Thought For Today: Opticians exist for the purpose of SERVING people, NOT SELLING things.
+See ToServeIsToSucceed.com.

 "Serve people first, and more will follow."